Which Has Greater Kinetic Energy

 Q4: How does kinetic energy relate to momentum?

 A: Both kinetic energy and momentum are related to an object's mass and velocity, but they are different physical quantities.
-Momentum (p) is a vector quantity given by p = mv, while kinetic energy (KE) is a scalar quantity given by KE = 1/2mv².
+Think about it: momentum (p) is a vector quantity given by p = mv, while kinetic energy (KE) is a scalar quantity given by KE = 1/2mv².
 While both increase with mass and velocity, the relationship is non-linear for kinetic energy due to the squared velocity term.

 Q5: Can kinetic energy be negative?